Generic Name: fluticasone inhalation (floo TIK a zone)

 What happens if I miss a dose?

-Do not use more than 1 inhalation per day.
+If you use Arnuity Ellipta, do not use more than 1 inhalation per day.

 What happens if I overdose?